ubicucsd/bootcamp_19_20/9_1_Clustering.md

 #### Code:

-Don't forget to replace k with the number of blobs you made above.
-Do the same for set2, but now set k=2.
-Since there are two circles in the dataset, it would be nice if the computer could cluster the circles into 2 partitions.
+We will be using the KMeans algorithm from sklearn's cluster package to dataset1 and dataset2.
+Remember that k is the number of clusters the KMeans algorithm will assign points to, so give Kmeans the appropriate k.
+The points returned from the KMeans function will be separated into clusters, making them easy for the cluster_plots function to distinguish and color accordingly.
   ```
-  kmeans_dataset1 = cluster.KMeans(n_clusters=k).fit_predict(set1)
+  kmeans_dataset1 = cluster.KMeans(n_clusters=k).fit_predict(dataset1)
-  cluster_plots(set1, set2, kmeans_dataset1, kmeans_dataset2)
+  cluster_plots(dataset1, dataset2, kmeans_dataset1, kmeans_dataset2)
   ```

 ### 2. Agglomerative Hierarchical